Maturín Municipality

 Maturín is one of the 13 municipalities of the state of Monagas, Venezuela.
 The municipality's capital is Maturín.

 History

 On April 28, 1856, created the Maturín Canton (present Municipality Maturín).
-The Municipality Maturín is created by the Law of Political - Territorial Division of the Monagas State on the 3 of August 1983.
+The Municipality Maturín is created by the Law of Political - Territorial Division of the Monagas State on 3 August 1983.

 On August 25, 2016, they issued an arrest warrant from the government against Maturín Mayor, Warner Jiménez.
 On September 9, Antonio Goncalves is assigned as mayor in charge of the Municipality Maturín.
-September 29 of the same year, Wilfredo Ordaz is assigned as mayor in charge of the Municipality Maturín.
+On September 29 of the same year, Wilfredo Ordaz is assigned as mayor in charge of the Municipality Maturín.

 Geography

 The municipality occupies a plains plain in most of its territory.
 The vegetation is of tropical dry forest, with temperatures between 27 °C and 28 °C and an average precipitation per year of 1,298 mm.

 Economy

 It is the main economic center of Monagas state.
 Commercial and service activities are concentrated mainly in the capital of the municipality.
 The oil activity, in the areas of El Furrial and Jusepín.